kinestetika/MetaErg/README.md

-tmh_topology        how the protein is oriented in the membrane, if tmh were found blast               the top ten blast hits cdd                 the top ten cdd hits
+tmh_topology        how the protein is oriented in the membrane, if tmh were found blast               the top ten blast hits cdd                 the top ten cdd hits hmm                 the top ten hits to the functional gene hmm database
 ```

 You can for example use python and pandas to inspect the distribution of subsystems, such as denitrification, hydrogen oxidation or the Calvin Cycle across a large set of MAGs, as follows: